Marshall 59, ECU 28

 The Word on the Herd-March 16, 2013

-"Bill is not only a great football coach, but a state native who has a tremendous track record of producing good offenses every where he has been," Coach Doc Holliday said.
+"Bill is not only a great football coach, but a West Virginia native who has a tremendous track record of producing good offenses everywhere he has been," Holliday said.
 "He is an experienced coach and recruiter and I am excited to have him as our offensive coordinator."

-Legg coached the Purdue offensive line from 2003 to 2005, but concentrated solely on the centers and guards over the last two seasons.
-Four of his Boilermaker players went on to the National Football League: center Nick Hardwick (third round of 2004 by the San Diego Chargers), tackle Kelly Butler (sixth round of 2004 to the Detroit Lions), guard Uche Nwaneri (fifth round of 2007 to Jacksonville Jaguars) and tackle Mike Otto (seventh round of 2007 to Tennessee Titans).
+Legg coached the Purdue offensive line from 2003-05, but concentrated solely on the centers and guards over the last two seasons.
+Four of his Boilermaker players went on to the National Football League: center Nick Hardwick, tackle Kelly Butler, guard Uche Nwaneri and tackle Mike Otto.

-Prior to his time at Purdue, Legg coached under Bob Pruett at Marshall as the Thundering Herd tight ends coach and recruiting coordinator in 2001-02.
+Prior to his time at Purdue, Legg coached under Bob Pruett at Marshall in 2001-02 as the Herd tight ends coach and recruiting coordinator.
 Marshall ranked third nationally in total offense both years, averaging 505 and 495 yards per game, while compiling a 21-4 record and winning two bowl games.
-During this time he coached 2001 First-Team All-MAC selection Greg Kellett.

-From 1995 to 2000, Legg worked at West Virginia as the interior offensive line coach and was offensive coordinator his final season.
+From 1995-2000, Legg worked at WVU under his former coach, College Football Hall of Famer Don Nehlen.
+Holliday also was on that Mountaineer staff.
+Legg was the interior offensive line coach and was offensive coordinator his final season.
 The Mountaineers played in four bowl games in his six years on the staff.

-Legg's other experience includes one season as offensive line coach at Virginia Military Institute (1994), five years as offensive line coach at Eastern Illinois (1989-93) and one season as offensive coordinator at West Virginia Tech (1988).
+Legg's other experience includes one season as offensive line coach at VMI (1994), five years as offensive line coach at Eastern Illinois (1989-93) and one season as offensive coordinator at West Virginia Tech (1988).
 He was a graduate assistant at West Virginia in 1986 and 1987, working with the tight ends and special teams.